Fillings and Sealants

-Sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children, but can be used in adults as well.
+Sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children but can be used in adults as well.
 Sealants are a quick and affordable option to preventing cavities and tooth fillings.

 Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
 Left unchecked, the decay will continue to spread and damage the tooth.
-During the filling, procedure dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
+During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
 The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
-The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the toot and prevents further decay from happening.
+The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.

 Should I have tooth sensitivity after a filling?